christopher5106/christopher5106.github.io/_posts/2016-04-20-add-an-interface-to-your-instances-in-the-cloud.markdown

     ssh -f USER@SERVER-IP -L 8443:localhost:5901 -N

+and connect at your tunnel :

 ![]({{ site.url }}/img/vnc_viewer_secure.png)

-On Windows, you can create the tunnel with PuTTY :
+On Windows, you can also create the tunnel with PuTTY :

 ![]({{ site.url }}/img/vnc_viewer_secure_putty.png)